RustPython/RustPython/architecture/architecture.md

 Main architecture of RustPython.

-The RustPython interpreter can be decoupled into three distinct modules: the parser, compiler and VM.
+The RustPython interpreter can be decoupled into three distinct components: the parser, compiler and VM.

 1. The parser is responsible for converting the source code into tokens, and deriving an Abstract Syntax Tree (AST) from it.
 2. The compiler converts the generated AST to bytecode.